4th full weekend of September

 Signs may be placed on your countertop or nailed to a pole supplied by the participant

 • NO signs are to be attached to festival buildings or trees.
-These WILL be removed by the Committee
+The Committee WILL remove these

 Exhibited items must be handmade by the participants.